2.Teaching Nouns: What do you have in your pockets?

 ‘I have many money’

-For this reason at beginner and intermediate levels, I only teach the use of, ‘a lot of / lots of’.
-Using this structure the students will always be correct.
+For this reason, at beginner and intermediate levels, I only teach the use of ‘a lot of / lots of’.
+This structure ensures that the students will always be correct.

 Explaining when to use ‘an’